sudoerr/odyssey/README.md

 # Odyssey, ESP32 File Drive

 Odyssey transforms the ESP32 into a lightweight file drive server with an integrated WebApp.
 Using a Micro SD card, it allows you to easily store, organize, and serve files through a modern and responsive user interface.

+<video src="./Odyssey.mp4" controls></video>

 ## Features